 Pernil is a popular Latin American recipe of slow roasted pork shoulder or leg that has been marinated for full flavor.
 It is usually made with pork shoulder or pork leg, though other cuts of pork can be used.

-It is commonly served for Christmas dinner and at the holidays or special occasions, rather than the traditional turkey or ham of other countries, and is usually served with arroz con gandules, or rice with pigeon peas.
+It is commonly served for Christmas dinner and at the holidays or special occasions, rather than the traditional turkey or ham of other countries.

 It's absolutely delicious, especially to lovers of tender cuts of pork that are juicy and deeply satisfying.
 You'll find pernil in countries like Cuba, Dominican Republic, Puerto Rico and Venezuela.
-This is a Puerto Rican pernil recipe.
+This is a Puerto Rican version.

 Let's talk about how to make pernil, shall we?